r-kish/r-kish/README.md

 ![Banner](https://github.com/r-kish/r-kish/blob/main/Banner1.png)

 ### 🙋🏻‍♂️ About me
 Prior to studying computer science, I was studying Civil Engineering at the City College of New York where I gained a lot of experience with data analysis tools, such as R, to explore and solve civil engineering problems involving fluid dynamics, hazard mitigation, and mechanics of deformable bodies.
-For three years, I was part of a research team in collaboration with NYU, Rutgers, and the National Science Foundation to conduct sentiment analysis on MTA customers... [add more]
+For three years, I was part of a research team funded by the National Science Foundation in collaboration with NYU, and Rutgers where I conducted sentiment analysis on MTA customers and statistical analysis on public transit performance of NYC metropolitan transit agencies.
+This experience made me very passionate about data analysis, and led me to pursue it as a career.

 ### 📚 Project Porfolio
 Welcome to my data analysis portfolio, you can find info on my projects [here](https://github.com/r-kish/Portfolio)!